sbazaz/uldaq/README.md

 ### Prerequisites:
 ---------------
 Building the uldaq package requires C/C++ compilers, make tool, and the development package for libusb.
 The following describes how these prerequisites can be installed on different Linux distributions.

-  - C, C++ compilers and Make tool
-  - Development package for libusb

-  The following describes how the prerequisites above can be installed on different Linux distributions

   - Debian-based Linux distributions such as Ubuntu, Raspbian